rhodyprog4ds/BrownFall20/_sources/syllabus/course_policies.md

 ### Detailed mechanics

-You will be able to check your progress by keeping a chart and monitoring the course rubric.
+On Brightspace there are 45 Grade items that you will get a 0 or a 1 grade for.
+These will be revealed, so that you can view them as you have an opportunity to demonstrate each one.

-To calculate final grades, you can consider each skill as an item, so there are FIXME equally weighted items in this course.
-The table below shows the minimum number of skills at each level (mastery, competency, awareness) to earn each letter grade equivalents.
+The table below shows the minimum number of skills at each level to earn each letter grade.

 ```{code-cell} ipython3
 :tags: [remove-input]